gtonkinhill/tracs/README.md

 pip3 install git+https://github.com/gtonkinhill/mtran
 ```

-This is all that is needed for the pairwise distance command.
-To run the alignment command you will also need to install [minimap2](https://github.com/lh3/minimap2) and [htsbox](https://github.com/lh3/htsbox).
+This is all that is needed for the pairwise distance and clustering commands.
+To generate alignments you will also need to install [minimap2](https://github.com/lh3/minimap2) and [htsbox](https://github.com/lh3/htsbox).

 ## Alignment